This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Prague, Czech Republic

-Wander the streets in between, and enjoy the cafe culture and street snacks whilst soaking up the historic sights of the castle and famous bridges sprinkled with snow and frost.
+Wander the streets in between, and enjoy the café culture (especially the hot chocolate!) and street snacks whilst soaking up the historic sights of the castle and famous bridges sprinkled with snow and frost.
 Head back to one of the main squares for a traditional sing-along with carols, and yep, you’ve guessed it, Good King Wenceslas is always top of the list!

 Reykjavik, Iceland